thirstler/zenko_scripts/README.md

-Set of one-off scripts for dealing with Zenko
+Set of scripts for dealing with Zenko and S3

-bucket_destruction.py:  removes all versions, delete markers and unfinished
+bucket_destruction.py:  Fast and flexible bucket clean-up script that's handy
-                        MPUs from a bucket.
-There's a script in S3Utils that handles this but a python tool seems like a good idea
+                        for a number of situations.

 crr_failure_trigger.py: This will send a mail to a configured address when
                         there are multiple permanenet CRR failures to a